mhbeals/scissorsandpaste/Individual MD Entries/1822-01-28_Glasgow Herald_367.md

                     America; every Viceroy, from Pizarro to Pezuela, was a plunderer, a teacher of immorality in words and deeds.
-The miserable state of this people seems incredible–one must see to believe it; scarcely a young lady can read or write, or use a needle; few houses that the Devil has not appeared in; and a devout lady is accompanied in her carriage by the Virgin Mary.
+The miserable state of this people seems incredible–one must see to believe it; scarcely a young lady can read or write, or use a needle;few houses that the Devil has not appeared in; and a devout lady is accompanied in her carriage by the Virgin Mary.
 Thus is ignorance imposed upon by knaves; as to priestcraft, it reigns here in all its glory; a third part of Lima is covered with churches, some of them very splendid.
 The whole trade of this part of Peru depends on the single mine of the mountain of Pasco for returns; if this is worked to advantage, it will produce six millions of dollars; but if the country is disturbed by war, not a dollar will they have.
 The exports of Peru, in ordinary times, were five